We have worked with many companies where product management looks after internal platforms or capabilities used by other parts of their business.

 Often it is the IT department or technology team that takes on this role.
-This is part of a fundamental change in approach from “fix my PC” to providing added value by supporting business sales and providing expert consultancy.
+This is part of a fundamental change in approach from “fix my PC” to providing added value by supporting business sales and providing expert consultancy within the business.

 The issues we encounter depend on the maturity of product management in an organization but common ones include: